-Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance Compact Fluorescent Lamp shall have a frequency within 20 to 33kHz, or ≥40kHz.
-None Sample Size: One unit per model.
+Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance Compact Fluorescent Lamp shall have a frequency within 20 to 33 kHz, or ≥ 40 kHz.
+Sample Size: One unit per model.
 For purposes of third-party certification documentation shall not be reviewed when products are certified or during verification testing.
-Solid-State Lamp light output shall have a frequency ≥ 120Hz.
-Sample Size: One unit per model.
+Solid-State Lamp light output shall have a frequency ≥ 120 Hz.
+Method of Measurement: None referenced Reference Document: IEEE Std 1789TM-2015 Sample Size: One unit per model.
 Light output waveform shall be measured with a photodetector with a rise time of 10 microseconds or less, transimpedance amplifier and oscilloscope.
 Employed equipment models and method of measurement shall be documented.
 Temporal response, amplification and filtering characteristics of the system shall be suitably designed to capture the photometric waveform.
 Digitized photometric waveform data and an image of the relative photometric amplitude waveform shall be recorded.
-Measured data shall be recorded to a digital file with an interval between each measurement no greater than 0.00005 sec (50 microseconds) corresponding to an equipment measurement rate of no less than 20kHz, and capture at least 1 second of data.
+Measured data shall be recorded to a digital file with an interval between each measurement no greater than 0.00005 sec (50 microseconds) corresponding to an equipment measurement rate of no less than 20 kHz and capture at least 1 second of data.
 For purposes of third-party certification documentation shall not be reviewed when products are certified or during verification testing.